marksweiss/sofine/README.md

     export SOFINE_REST_PORT=<MY PORT>

-If you want to use the included `fidelity` and `ystockquotelib` plugins in the `plugins.examples' plugin group, also install the following:
+If you want to use the included `fidelity` and `ystockquotelib` plugins in the `plugins.examples` plugin group, also install the following:

     easy_install mechanize
     easy_install beautifulsoup4